meltyourface/blank/posts/Phantasmagoric-Sabbath-of-the-Witches/Ritual-for-Emotional-Healing-Phantasmagoric-Sabbath-of-the-Witches/index.md

 ## Sanctum Sanctorum of Solace

-Objective: Alleviate and mend emotional afflictions during the Phantasmagoric Sabbath of the Witches through a potent enchantment.
+**Objective**: Alleviate and mend emotional afflictions during the Phantasmagoric Sabbath of the Witches through a potent enchantment.

-Materials:
+**Materials**:

 1. Arcane language scroll or grimoire to recite the incantation.
 2. Sacred herbs gathered under a blood moon - yarrow, vervain, and mugwort.